blindnet-io/blindsend/README.md

 blindsend is under development by a team of software engineers at [blindnet.io](https://blindnet.io) and several independent cryptography experts.

-## License

-blindsend has the MIT license.
-You can read this license in the [LICENSE](https://github.com/blindnet-io/blindsend/blob/develop/LICENSE) file.
-You are free to deploy your own instances.
-Contact us if you need any help at _blindsend@blindnet.io_

 ## Community

 > All community participation is subject to blindnet’s [Code of Conduct][coc].